IDMEFv2/Concerto-SIEM/README.md

 The following services are exposed with their primary purpose:

   - Web interface: [http://localhost](http://localhost) or [http://localhost:8000](http://localhost:8000) (SIEM user interface)
-  - Elastic database: `http://elastic:elastic@localhost:9200` (Elasticsearch for alert & log storage)
+  - Elastic database: [http://elastic:elastic@localhost:9200](http://elastic:elastic@localhost:9200) (Elasticsearch for alert & log storage)
   - Syslog input: `tcp://localhost:6514` (For receiving syslog messages)
   - IDMEFv2 input: `http://localhost:4690` (For receiving IDMEFv2 alerts)
-  - Kafka status: `http://localhost:9201` (Kafdrop UI for Kafka monitoring)
+  - Kafka status: [http://localhost:9201](http://localhost:9201) (Kafdrop UI for Kafka monitoring)
   - Kafka broker: `http://localhost:9092` (Main Kafka message bus)
   - NGINX test Webserver: `http://localhost:8080` (Test webserver for generating logs)

 # Test your prototype system

+Before connecting to all Concerto views you must fill some alerts and some logs (so Elastic index will be created)

 ## Configure your system to send logs to your prototype